george-mcintyre/pvxs/documentation/spva.rst

 1. Trust Anchor Distribution:

-   - Administrators must distribute PKCS#12 files containing the CA Root certificate to all clients
+   - Administrators must distribute PKCS#12 files containing the Root Certificate Authority certificate to all clients
    - These files must be stored at the location pointed to by EPICS_PVA_TLS_KEYCHAIN or equivalent
    - These files are replaced with any new certificates that are generated for the user but the trust anchor certificate is preserved